-Born and raised in the Philippines, Sharon obtained her bachelor’s degree from the University of the Philippines, Diliman.
+Born and raised in the Philippines, Sharon was a child during the dictatorship of Ferdinand Marcos.
+She spent her adolescence trying to understand the overwhelming support of her ethnolinguistic group (Ilocanos) for Marcos and her young adulthood participating in social movements that focus on anti-corruption, human rights, and press freedom.
+Sharon is also the daughter of a Filipino domestic worker in Italy, and her family’s lived experience has shaped her research and activism on migrants issues.
+She obtained her bachelor’s degree in communication from the University of the Philippines, Diliman.
 She remained there as researcher with the Third World Studies Center for seven years, where she was involved in projects investigating the global justice movement in Southeast Asia.
 Afterwards, she received a Fulbright scholarship to pursue a master’s degree in social sciences, with emphasis on demographic and social analysis at the University of California, Irvine.

 Apart from her professional activities, Sharon loves to travel, often to places off the beaten path.
 She enjoys cooking and dreams of one day opening a restaurant called “Gastro-Anomie.”